Alexisbol/ada-template-website/README.md

 <!-- ######################################################################################################################### -->
 ## Research Questions <a id="ResearchQ"></a>

+In order for you to get ready for this interview I will tell you the main subject you will think about, so read them carefully and think about them for a minute!

-1. Sectoral Impact of Fed Rate Changes
+1. <i> Sectoral Impact of Fed Rate Changes
-How do increases and decreases in Federal Reserve interest rates differently affect performance across various market sectors?
+How do increases and decreases in Federal Reserve interest rates differently affect performance across various market sectors? </i>
-2. Company-Level Sensitivity to Fed Policy
+2. <i> Company-Level Sensitivity to Fed Policy
-Within the same sector, how does the financial performance of two comparable companies respond to changes in Federal Reserve interest rates, and what does this reveal about their stability and resilience?
+Within the same sector, how does the financial performance of two comparable companies respond to changes in Federal Reserve interest rates, and what does this reveal about their stability and resilience? </i>
-3. Firm Size and Fed Rate Reactions
+3. <i> Firm Size and Fed Rate Reactions
-How do larger-cap companies differ from smaller-cap companies in their sensitivity to changes in Federal Reserve interest rates, and what factors drive the variance in their reactions?
+How do larger-cap companies differ from smaller-cap companies in their sensitivity to changes in Federal Reserve interest rates, and what factors drive the variance in their reactions? </i>
-4. Individual Stocks vs. Diversified ETFs
+4. <i> Individual Stocks vs. Diversified ETFs
-How does the volatility and performance of a sector-specific ETF compare to that of its largest individual constituent stocks following a Fed rate announcement?
+How does the volatility and performance of a sector-specific ETF compare to that of its largest individual constituent stocks following a Fed rate announcement? </i>